 To go along with the fact that raised garden beds basically till their own soil, they also require much less maintenance than a typical garden.
 Just like the name suggests, the bed is “raised”, or in other words elevated.
 As a result, the gardener does not have to stand on their knees or constantly bend over in order to maintain their plants.

-Instead of putting themselves at risk for serious back injury or otherwise increased tiredness, the process of adding nutrients to the soil and picking flowers now requires just one small reach for the gardener.
+Instead of putting themselves at risk for a serious back injury or otherwise increased tiredness, the process of adding nutrients to the soil and picking flowers now requires just one small reach for the gardener.

-Without having to run a tiller and cultivator machine over the land multiple times throughout the life of the garden, they will also spend significantly less time caring for the plants and altering the position of the soil.
+A significant benefit of a raised garden bed includes no requirement when running a tiller and cultivator machine over the land multiple times throughout the life of the garden, they will also spend significantly less time caring for the plants and altering the position of the soil.

 Since spreading nutrients and fertilizers into the soil of a raised garden bed will only require distributing it on top of its surface, this will essentially be one of the only tasks required to upkeep the health of the garden.

 With the presence of consistent watering and fertilizing, there are really not many more maintenance tasks involved in keeping your plants alive and thriving.
+With all of this pertinent information, we are yet again, touching on why raised garden beds are better than traditional ones.

 The Aesthetic of Raised Garden Beds Is Better